dps923/winter2017/notes/week_10/monday.md

 ## Core Data relationships

-These were introduced in Assignment 5, lets review and cover in more detail.
+These were introduced in Assignment 5, let's review and cover in more detail.

 ### Reading:
 https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/HowManagedObjectsarerelated.html